Welcome to the fourth step in our free professional learning series on class and student blogging!

 Comments allow your readers to add feedback to your posts and pages.

-Unfortunately if all your students are submitting comments at the same time to a class blog on your school computers they may see ” ‘You are posting comments too quickly.
-Slow down.’ message and they might lose their comments.
+Unfortunately, if all your students are submitting comments at the same time to a class blog on your school computers they may see the ‘You are posting comments too quickly.
+Slow down’ message and they might lose their comments.

 This happens because the computers on your school network use the same IP address and Edublogs, which is powered by WordPress, has comment throttling to protect blogs against spam bots.